Sphereon-Opensource/OpenID-Federation/README.md

 1. Replace default values (e.g., `admin`, `localhost`, `password`) with secure values for production environments.
 2. Ensure the `ROOT_IDENTIFIER` is a publicly accessible URL if deploying in a live environment.
-3. Use a production-grade KMS provider in production environments instead of the local Docker-based KMS.

 ## Step 2: Start the Service Stack